SavNov/MoG/Anna Kidnapped By Troy.md

 But for the first time since she could remember, every fiber of her being was saying the exact same thing, like the world's largest choir harmony: *Yes.
 I want this.*
 "I'm in."
 She said.
 And so, she was.

+"Just one more thing before we get started."
+'Ray' said.
+"My name isn't Ray.
+It's Troy.
+Ray...is an alias."
+*Troy?*
+This boy had even lied about his own name, and he'd lied about it...convincingly.
+"You asked where you are?
+You're in my office.
+I'm what many would refer to as a kingpin."
+Troy said.
+**Wait.
+WHAT?**